 JD Walther is a certified mindfulness teacher.
 He has earned a Postgraduate Diploma in Studies in Mindfulness from the University of Aberdeen in Scotland and an MBA from Rice University in Houston, Texas.
 Currently, JD is studying how mindfulness supports leader adaptive behavior, and Dynamic Systems Theory and Mindfulness.
-You can learn more about him on the About page, the courses he is guiding and other services on the Guiding page.
+You can learn more about him on the About page and learn about the courses he is guiding and other services on the Guiding page.

 What is Mindfulness?
 The mindfulness teacher Jon Kabat-Zinn suggests that “mindfulness is a whole repertoire of formal meditative practices aimed at cultivating moment-to-moment nonjudgmental awareness.
 And nonjudgmental, by the way, does not mean that you won’t have any likes or dislikes or that you’ll be completely neutral about everything.
 Nonjudgmental really means that you’ll become aware of how judgmental you are and then not judge that and see if you [can let go], for a few moments at least, the restraining order that filters everything through our likes and dislikes or wants or aversion.
 So that’s already quite an exercise, quite an undertaking to cultivate that kind of attention and that kind of awareness and learn how to reside inside it.” from a web article in Mindful Everyday Mindfulness with Jon Kabat-Zinn

 What are the benefits of Mindfulness?
 Jeremy Sutton, PhD in the web article Why is Mindfulness Important? created a diagram from Dr. Shapiro’s excellent book about science and practice of mindfulness, Rewire Your Mind: Discover the Science and Practice of Mindfulness (2020).
 He shows many of the potential benefits in a single diagram:

 The many potential benefits shown above come from published scientific research.